sbandara/sbml-compiler/README.md

 I thank my mentors Ivayla Vacheva and Roland Eils at the German Cancer Research Center (dkfz.) and Johannes Schlöder, Stefan Körkel, and Hans Georg Bock at the Interdisciplinary Center for Scientific Computing (IWR).
-I developed this package as part of a "Computational platform for modeling of signal transduction", for which Microsoft Research provided funding.
+I developed this package as part of a "Computational platform for modeling of signal transduction", for which Microsoft Research had provided funding.